Optical fiber: Cable construction

 In practical fibers, the cladding is usually coated with a tough resin and features an additional buffer layer, which may be further surrounded by a jacket layer, usually plastic.
 These layers add strength to the fiber but do not affect its optical properties.
-Rigid fiber assemblies sometimes put light-absorbing glass between the fibers, to prevent light that leaks out of one fiber from entering another.
+Rigid fiber assemblies sometimes put light-absorbing glass between the fibers to prevent light that leaks out of one fiber from entering another.
 This reduces crosstalk between the fibers, or reduces flare in fiber bundle imaging applications.
 Multi-fiber cable usually uses colored buffers to identify each strand.

 Modern cables come in a wide variety of sheathings and armor, designed for applications such as direct burial in trenches, high voltage isolation, dual use as power lines, installation in conduit, lashing to aerial telephone poles, submarine installation, and insertion in paved streets.

 Some fiber optic cable versions are reinforced with aramid yarns or glass yarns as an intermediary strength member.
-In commercial terms, usage of the glass yarns are more cost-effective with no loss of mechanical durability.
+In commercial terms, the use of glass yarns is more cost-effective with no loss of mechanical durability.
 Glass yarns also protect the cable core against rodents and termites.

 Practical issues

 Installation

 Fiber cable can be very flexible, but traditional fiber's loss increases greatly if the fiber is bent with a radius smaller than around 30 mm.
 This creates a problem when the cable is bent around corners.
 Bendable fibers, targeted toward easier installation in home environments, have been standardized as ITU-T G.657.
 This type of fiber can be bent with a radius as low as 7.5 mm without adverse impact.
 Even more bendable fibers have been developed.
 Bendable fiber may also be resistant to fiber hacking, in which the signal in a fiber is surreptitiously monitored by bending the fiber and detecting the leakage.

-Another important feature of cable is cable's ability to withstand tension which determines how much force can be applied to the cable during installation.
+Another important feature of cable is its ability to withstand tension, which determines how much force can be applied to the cable during installation.